wordofwarning/wordofwarning.org/current/2020-domestic/july/index.md

 #### About
 In [2013](/archive/2013-domestic)/[15](/archive/2015-domestic)/[17](/archive/2017-autumnwinter/pritchard) we presented Domestic works in tower blocks in transition — little did we know then, that in 2020 our homes would become our only stages and only auditoria…

-For this new series of Domestic "at homes", we invited six artists to try out new works about what's on their minds — using whatever resources they have to hand…
+For the first in this new series of Domestic "at homes", we invited six artists to try out new works about what's on their minds — using whatever resources they have to hand…

 >*A chat on a hill above the city;<br>The highs and lows of romance in lockdown;<br>A DNA test, a dead bird, and a misjudged identity;<br>Wash your hands and business as usual;<br>When I think of home;<br>The space between us will not be televised.*